Trouble for lemurs!

 Bad news for lemur babies

-In dry seasons, the older sifaka moms may simply be unable to eat enough plants to produce the milk that their babies need.
-Scientists think that this lack of milk could be the reason that fewer babies survive dry times.
+In dry seasons, the older sifaka moms may simply be unable to eat enough plants to produce the milk their babies need.
+Scientists think this lack of milk could be the reason that fewer babies survive dry times.
 This is a real problem because as the climate changes, there are going to be more and more dry periods in the rain forests.

 These sifakas and their difficulties may alert other scientists studying primates in other rainforests to watch for similar problems.
 Studying rainforests and the animals that live in them is an important job.
 Without these dedicated scientists, sifakas and other rainforest animals might die out.
 Thanks to these scientists, they may have a fighting chance.